Lucas-sfi/Lucas-sfi/README.md

-Hi there 👋
+- Hi there 👋
+- 🤔 exploring new technologies and solutions!
+- 🎓 Studying Sistemas de informação at Universidade Federal de Uberlândia.

-🌱 I’m currently learning - Java / SQL / Python
+- 🌱 I’m currently learning - Java / SQL / Python

-👯 I’m a begginer so i'm open to suggestions and helpful tips!
+- 👯 I’m a begginer so i'm open to suggestions and helpful tips!

 <!--
 **Lucas-sfi/Lucas-sfi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.